ADD CONDITION

 Hepatic Impairment

-If you have liver problems, it's important to know that there are no specific guidelines or dosage adjustments mentioned for your condition in the available information.
-This means that the standard recommendations apply, and there are no special monitoring requirements or precautions outlined for patients with liver impairment.
+If you have liver problems, it's important to know that there are no specific guidelines, dosage adjustments, or special monitoring instructions provided for your condition in the available information.
+This means that the medication may not have been studied in depth for its effects on individuals with liver impairment.

 Drug Interactions